clareliguori/clareliguori.github.io/_posts/2018-08-29-fault-tolerant-clients.md

 keep-alives (see [this Redshift guidance](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-firewall-guidance.html#connecting-firewall-guidance.change-tcpip-settings)), but in general you'll want to configure timeouts at the application and client level based on your needs.
-Many systems and client libraries will use a socket read timeout of *infinity*{:.underline} by default.
-As in, FOREVERRRR ... until the next application restart.
+Many systems and client libraries will use a socket read timeout of *infinity* by default.
+As in, FOREVERRRR ... at least, until the next application restart.
 I am not waiting around forever, no thanks, my application has better things to do!